neutrinojs/neutrino/packages/web/README.md

       // Enables Hot Module Replacement.
 Set to false to disable
       hot: true,

-      // Sets webpack's `output.publicPath` and
+      // Sets webpack's `output.publicPath` setting, which is useful if you
-      // `devServer.publicPath` settings.
-Useful if you want to
-      // serve assets from a non-root location (e.g. `/assets/`)
+      // want to serve assets from a non-root location (e.g. `/assets/`).
-      publicPath: './',
+      publicPath: '',

       // Change options for @neutrinojs/style-loader
       style: {